Rainbow Poke Cake with Whipped Cream

 • Add in the egg whites and vanilla until totally combined

-• Add the salt and baking powder to the flour
+• In separate bowl, add salt and baking powder to the flour

 • Add in the dry ingredients and the milk alternating 1 cup of flour and ½ cup of milk at a time